BobrovAndrey/Bitrix24Parser/README.md

 # Bitrix24Parser
-Birtri24Parser - easiest way to parse webhook data from Bitrix24
+Birtri24Parser - easiest way to parse webhook data from Bitrix24 and form outcoming payload

 ## How to use
 1. Require necessary method from parser.js